iEngage/java-sdk/docs/IdeaApi.md

 <a name="getIdeaRatingParameters"></a>
 # **getIdeaRatingParameters**
-> VerveResponseString getIdeaRatingParameters(userId, ideaStage, loggedInUserId, accessToken, clientToken)
+> VerveResponseString getIdeaRatingParameters(userId, ideaStage, requesterId, clientToken, accessToken)

 Get rating parameters of idea by user